 His patented invention has been recognized by top universities worldwide, including Harvard University and the Massachusetts Institute of Technology (MIT), and can be found in their searchable academic platforms.
-His first book, Manufacturing Excellence and Quality Management in Sustainable Fashion Apparel, has been referenced and made accessible through the academic networks and library collections of leading universities worldwide, including MIT, London College of Fashion, ETH Zürich, The University of Hong Kong, Cornell University, EPFL Lausanne, McGill University, The Hong Kong Polytechnic University, University of Leeds, NTU Pakistan, Saxion University of Applied Science and many other top 100 universities and beyond.
+His book Manufacturing Excellence and Quality Management in Sustainable Fashion Apparel has been referenced and made accessible through the academic networks and library collections of leading universities worldwide—including MIT, London College of Fashion, ETH Zürich, The University of Hong Kong, Cornell University, EPFL Lausanne, McGill University, The Hong Kong Polytechnic University, the University of Leeds, NTU Pakistan, Saxion University of Applied Science, and many other top institutions.
 The title has also been recognized by BookAuthority among the best new releases in its field.

 Manufacturing Excellence and Quality Management in Sustainable Fashion Apparel